List of A24 films

-Everything Everywhere All at Once (2022) is A24's highest-grossing film and marks their third collaboration with the directing duo Daniels (pictured).
+Backrooms (2026), directed by Kane Parsons (pictured), is A24's highest-grossing film.

 A24 is an American independent film production and distribution company based in New York City.
 It launched in August 2012, released its first film, A Glimpse Inside the Mind of Charles Swan III, in February 2013, and gained recognition with the box-office success of Spring Breakers that March.
-In late 2013, they made deals with Amazon Prime Video and DirecTV Cinema for the video-on-demand release of some films.
-In 2016, they amassed seven Academy Award nominations for movies they distributed; Amy won Best Documentary, Ex Machina won Best Visual Effects, and Brie Larson received Best Actress for Room.
-A24 also became a production studio that year, financing Moonlight in partnership with Plan B Entertainment; that film earned critical acclaim and won three Academy Awards, including Best Picture.
+In late 2013, they made deals with Amazon Prime Video and DirecTV Cinema for video-on-demand releases.

+In 2016, they amassed seven Academy Award nominations for movies they distributed; Amy (2015) won Best Documentary, Ex Machina (2014) won Best Visual Effects, and Brie Larson received Best Actress for Room (2015).
+A24 also became a production studio that year, financing Moonlight (2016) in partnership with Plan B Entertainment; that film earned critical acclaim and won three Academy Awards, including Best Picture.
+Since then, the company has produced more original content and partnered with Apple TV+ and Showtime Networks for digital releases.

-Since then, the company began producing more original content and announced partnerships with Apple TV+ and Showtime Networks for the digital releases of some of its films.
-Everything Everywhere All at Once (2022) is its highest-grossing film with $143 million in box office earnings and was the recipient of numerous accolades and seven Academy Awards, including Best Picture.
-As of 2022, Lady Bird (2017) and Eighth Grade (2018) are A24's highest-rated films on Rotten Tomatoes, with a 99% approval rating for each, and Moonlight is one of the highest-scoring films on Metacritic with a 99 out of 100.
+Backrooms (2026) is A24's highest-grossing film worldwide with $396.5 million in box office earnings.
+As of 2026, On Becoming a Guinea Fowl (2024) is A24's highest-rated film on Rotten Tomatoes with a 100% approval rating, and Moonlight is its highest-scoring film on Metacritic with a 99 out of 100.